DanialKeith/DanialKeith/README.md

 ### Below is a selection of my work that showcases my skills in cybersecurity:

-## 📦 VirtualBox Environments

-### My project in this category highlights my experience with virtualization and network simulation using VirtualBox.

-- **[VirtualBox Active Directory Laboratory](https://github.com/DanialKeith/ActiveDirectoryLab)** - Simulate a real-world Active Directory setup using VirtualBox with Windows Server 2019 and Windows 10 clients.

 ## 🌩️ Azure Security

 ### In this section, I focus on projects that leverage Azure's cloud infrastructure to enhance cybersecurity defenses and incident analysis.